 Techniques vary from the simple ‘you’ve dropped something’, right through to more complex scams.
 Fraudsters are becoming more brazen and skilled in obtaining your cash.

 Here is an example of a more complex distraction scam that did the rounds recently.

-This illustrates that fraudsters will go to great lengths to access your card and in some cases banks may take convincing that you are not complicit.
+This illustrates those fraudsters will go to great lengths to access your card and in some cases, banks may take convincing that you are not complicit.